sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

 author: Janos Matyas
 published: false
 ---
 *Periscope is a powerful, fast, thick and top-to-bottom right-hander, eastward from Sumbawa's famous west-coast.
 Timing is critical, as needs a number of elements to align before it shows its true colors.*

 *Periscope is a heuristic Hadoop scheduler you associate with a QoS profile.
-Built on YARN schedulers, cloud and VM resource management API's it allows you to associate SLA's to applications and customers.*
+Built on YARN schedulers, cloud and VM resource management API's it allows you to associate SLAs to applications and customers.*

-### Overview
+##Overview

-The purpose of Periscope is to bring QoS to a multi-tenant Hadoop cluster, while allowing to apply SLA's to individual applications and customers.
+The purpose of Periscope is to bring QoS to a multi-tenant Hadoop cluster, while allowing to apply SLAs to individual applications and customers.
 At [SequenceIQ](http://sequenceiq.com) working with multi-tenant Hadoop clusters for quite a while we have always seen the same frustration and fight for resource between users.
 The **FairScheduler** was partially solving this problem - bringing in fairness based on the notion of [Dominant Resource Fairness](http://static.usenix.org/event/nsdi11/tech/full_papers/Ghodsi.pdf).
 With the emergence of Hadoop 2 YARN and the **CapacityScheduler** we had the option to maximize throughput and the utilization of the cluster for a multi-tenant cluster in an operator-friendly manner.